gomorpheus/morpheus-docs/infrastructure/clusters/clusters.rst

 Overview
 --------

 ``Infrastructure > Clusters`` is for creating and managing Kubernetes Clusters, |morpheus| manager Docker Clusters, KVM Clusters, or Cloud specific Kubernetes services such as EKS, AKS and GKE.
-The Combo Cluster is a combination Docker and KVM Cluster.

 Cluster Types
 ^^^^^^^^^^^^^